thenfour/WaveSabre/Docs/Home.md

   - As of Visual Studio 2019, `-A Win32` is required to generate a project with 32-bit targets.
 - Open the generated solution from the build directory, and proceed as normal.

-## UPDATED new device checklist (Maj7 edition)
+## new device checklist

 - create a directory in vsts
+- copy & modify / create VST files (see boilerplate folder)
+    - Maj7CompEditor.h
+    - Maj7CompVst.cpp
+    - Maj7CompVst.h
+- copy & modify / create core device @ WaveSabre\WaveSabreCore\include\WaveSabreCore\Maj7Comp.hpp with boilerplate
+  - see boilerplate folder.
+- add to `WaveSabre\WaveSabreCore\CMakeLists.txt`: `include/WaveSabreCore/Maj7Comp.hpp`
 - run "switch to x64" which configures & generates projects
 - notice: the Maj7Comp project exists with just a .def.
-- create WaveSabre\WaveSabreCore\include\WaveSabreCore\Maj7Comp.hpp with boilerplate
-  - see boilerplate folder.
-- add to "C:\root\git\thenfour\WaveSabre\WaveSabreCore\CMakeLists.txt": `include/WaveSabreCore/Maj7Comp.hpp`
 - Devices.h: add `#include "Maj7Comp.hpp"`
 - WaveSabreConvert/Song.cs: add `Maj7Comp` to the enum
 - WaveSabrePlayer/include/SongRenderer.h: add `Maj7Comp` to the enum
 - WaveSabreStandAlonePlayer/main.cpp: add `case SongRenderer::DeviceId::Maj7Comp: return new WaveSabreCore::Maj7Comp();`
-- create boilerplate files (see boilerplate folder)
-    - Maj7CompEditor.h
-    - Maj7CompVst.cpp
-    - Maj7CompVst.h
-- regenerate the projects again to pick up new files
-- add the following function to WaveSabreVstLib.h: `static inline void GenerateDefaults(Maj7Comp* p) { /* nop unless needed */	}`
 - the VST can now be built and used.

 ### once you have the params defined,